-The ocean plays an important role in offsetting human-induced carbon dioxide (CO_2) emissions associated with cement production and fossil fuel combustion (Friedlingstein et al., 2019).
-Globally, the ocean is a net sink that absorbs roughly one

-- 35 quarter of the anthropogenic CO2 emitted into the atmosphere (-2.5 \pm 0.6 Petagram of carbon per year (Pg C yr-1) for the 2009-2018 decade, Friedlingstein et al., 2019).
-The spatio-temporal variability of this oceanic CO2 uptake is relatively well constrained in the open ocean thanks to several method including sea surface CO2 data-derived interpolations (e.g., Landschützer et al., 2014; Rödenbeck et al., 2014, 2015; Takahashi et al., 2002), models and atmospheric inversions (e.g., Gruber et al., 2009, 2019; Keeling and Manning, 2014; Manning and Keeling, 2006), but it is less constrained and understood - 40 in the coastal ocean.
-Nonetheless, in recent decades, significant progress have been made with regard to the quantification and analysis of the spatial distribution of the coastal air-sea CO2 exchange (FCO2) globally and regionally (e.g., Borges et al., 2005; Cai, 2011; Chen et al., 2013; Laruelle et al., 2010, 2014, Roobaert et al., 2019).
+The ocean plays an important role in offsetting humaninduced carbon dioxide (CO2) emissions associated with cement production and fossil fuel combustion (Friedlingstein et al., 2019).
+Globally, the ocean is a net sink that absorbs roughly one-quarter of the anthropogenic CO2 emitted into the atmosphere (-2.5 ± 0.6 petagram of carbon per year (Pg C yr-1) for the 2009-2018 decade, Friedlingstein et al., 2019).
+The spatiotemporal variability of this oceanic CO2 uptake is relatively well constrained in the open ocean thanks to several methods including sea surface CO2 data-derived interpolations (e.g., Landschützer et al., 2014; Rödenbeck et al., 2014, 2015; Takahashi et al., 2002), models and atmospheric inversions (e.g., Gruber et al., 2009, 2019; Keeling and Manning, 2014; Manning and Keeling, 2006), but it is less constrained and understood in the coastal ocean.
+Nonetheless, in recent decades, significant progress has been made with regard to the quantification and analysis of the spatial distribution of the coastal air-sea CO2 exchange (FCO2) globally and regionally (e.g., Borges et al., 2005; Cai, 2011; Chen et al., 2013; Laruelle et al., 2010, 2014; Roobaert et al., 2019).
 The FCO2 seasonal cycle was also recently analyzed in coastal regions worldwide by Roobaert et al. (2019).
-This study identified that at the annual timescale, the global coastal ocean acts as an atmospheric CO2 sink (-0.2 \pm 0.02 Pg C yr-1) with a more intense CO2 uptake occurring in boreal - summer because of the disproportionate contribution of high latitude coastal regions in the Northern Hemisphere which cover 25 % of the total coastal area and are characterized by an intense CO_2 sink in summer.
-A more in-depth analysis also revealed that the majority of the coastal seasonal FCO2 variations stems from the air-sea gradient in partial pressure of CO_2 (pCO2), although changes in wind speed and sea-ice cover can be significant regionally. - 50 Several processes influence the seasonal variations of surface ocean pCO2 and thus, the seasonality in FCO2.
-These processes include changes in sea surface temperature (SST) tied to air-sea heat fluxes and ocean circulation, changes in sea surface salinity (SSS) associated with evaporation, fresh water fluxes (from land, ice-melt, precipitation and evaporation) and ocean circulation, as well as variations in sea surface alkalinity (ALK) and dissolved inorganic carbon (DIC) tied to biological activity, fresh water fluxes and ocean circulation (Sarmiento and Gruber, 2006).
-In the open ocean, the respective influence of - these processes on the pCO2 variability has been interpreted using changes in SST, SSS, ALK and DIC observed in-situ (e.g., Landschützer et al., 2018; Takahashi et al., 1993) or based on global/regional ocean biogeochemical models relying on a mechanistic, quantitative description of the physical, chemical and biological processes controlling the ocean carbon cycle (e.g., Doney et al., 2009).
-These investigations reveal that changes in SST (i.e. the thermal effect) is the main driver of the seasonal pCO2 in tropical oceanic regions, while non-thermal components (change associated with DIC, ALK and SSS) - 60 dominate at mid- and high-latitude (poleward of 40° N and 40° S, e.g., Landschützer et al., 2018; Takahashi et al., 2002).
+This study identified that at the annual timescale the global coastal ocean acts as an atmospheric CO2 sink $(-0.2 \pm 0.02 \,\mathrm{Pg}\,\mathrm{C}\,\mathrm{yr}^{-1})$, with a more intense CO2 uptake occurring in boreal summer because of the disproportionate contribution of high-latitude coastal regions in the Northern Hemisphere, which cover 25 % of the total coastal area and are characterized by an intense CO2 sink in summer.
+A more in-depth analysis also revealed that the majority of the coastal seasonal FCO2 variations stems from the air-sea gradient in partial pressure of CO_2 (pCO_2), although changes in wind speed and sea ice cover can be significant regionally.

+Several processes influence the seasonal variations of surface ocean pCO_2 and thus the seasonality in FCO_2 .
+These processes include changes in sea surface temperature (SST) tied to air-sea heat fluxes and ocean circulation, changes in sea surface salinity (SSS) associated with evaporation, freshwater fluxes (from land, ice melt, precipitation and evaporation) and ocean circulation, as well as variations in sea surface alkalinity (ALK) and dissolved inorganic carbon (DIC) tied to biological activity, freshwater fluxes and ocean circulation (Sarmiento and Gruber, 2006).
+In the open ocean, the respective influence of these processes on the pCO_2 variability has been interpreted using changes in SST, SSS, ALK and DIC observed in situ (e.g., Landschützer et al., 2018; Takahashi et al., 1993) or based on global and regional ocean biogeochemical models relying on a mechanistic, quantitative description of the physical, chemical and biological processes controlling the ocean carbon cycle (e.g., Doney et al., 2009).
+These investigations reveal that changes in SST (i.e., the thermal effect) are the main driver of the seasonal pCO_2 in tropical oceanic regions, while non-thermal components (change associated with DIC, ALK and SSS) dominate at midlatitudes and high latitudes (poleward of 40° N and 40° S, e.g., Landschützer et al., 2018; Takahashi et al., 2002).